cofficer/numbers/README.md

 # Numbers
 # Preprocessing

-The preprocessing pipeline is executed from main_parallel_Numbers.m The purpose of main_parallel_Numbers.m is to create cfg structures for each separate dataset to be analyzed.
+The preprocessing pipeline is executed from main_parallel_Numbers.m.
+The purpose of main_parallel_Numbers.m is to create cfg structures for each separate dataset to be analyzed.
 Many different types of analyses can be executed from this script.
 But to run preprocessing, define runcfg.execute  = 'preprocTrial', for trial based data or